- About survey sharing

 QR code: Your survey's QR code allows your respondents to scan their way to your survey.
 You can use the code on flyers, posters, or whatever you like.

-Enalyzer organizations ensure that all company-related data and content is centralized and kept in one place instead of distributed throughout individual employee accounts.
-Furthermore, organizations also allow for employee surveys, as well as employee pulse/recurring surveys.
+Enalyzer organizations ensure that all company-related data and content is centralized and kept in one place instead of distributed throughout individual accounts.
+Furthermore, organizations also allow for surveying members, as well as pulse/recurring surveys.

 When you choose this method, you will send your respondents an email invitation to participate in your survey.
 Email invitations contain a button that links to a unique link to your survey, meaning your respondents can only answer once, you can track their responses, and send reminders.